gstonge/spreading_CR/README.md

-# gillespie-spreading_CR
+# gillespie-propagation
-Gillespie algorithm for the simulation of spreading processes on complex networks using a composition and rejection scheme.
+Gillespie algorithm for the simulation of propagation processes on complex networks using a composition and rejection scheme.